networkoptix/nx_open/artifacts/nx_kit/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Introduction

-`nx_kit` is a kit of pure C99/C++11 platform-agnostic utils written by Network Optix (Nx) and used across various Nx projects.
+`nx_kit` is a kit of pure C99/C++11 platform-agnostic utils used across various projects.

 This kit does not use any non-standard libraries.
 There is a mention of Qt but only conditional: if Qt is used by a project which uses nx_kit, additional convenience (e.g. supporting certain Qt types